glessard/deferred/README.md

 # Deferred [![Build Status](https://travis-ci.org/glessard/deferred.svg?branch=main)](https://travis-ci.org/glessard/deferred)
 A lock-free, asynchronous `Result` for Swift 5 and up.

-`Deferred<T>` allows you to chain computations together.
+`Deferred<T, E: Error>` allows you to chain computations together.
 A `Deferred` starts with an indeterminate, *unresolved* value.
 At some later time it may become *resolved*.
 Its value is then immutable for as long as that particular `Deferred` instance exists.
 Until a `Deferred` becomes resolved, computations that depend on it can be saved for future execution using a lock-free, thread-safe algorithm.
 The results of these computations are also represented by `Deferred` instances.
 Errors thrown at any point in a `Deferred` context are propagated effortlessly.

 `Deferred` started out as an approximation of OCaml's module [Deferred](https://ocaml.janestreet.com/ocaml-core/111.25.00/doc/async_kernel/#Deferred).